moq-wg/moq-transport/draft-ietf-moq-transport.md

 specified and the publisher SHOULD start delivering objects.

-If a publisher cannot satisfy the requested start or end for the subscription it MAY send a SUBSCRIBE_ERROR with code 'Invalid Range'.
+If a publisher cannot satisfy the requested start or end for the subscription it MAY send a SUBSCRIBE_ERROR with code SUBSCRIBE_ERROR_INVALID_RANGE.
 A publisher MUST NOT send objects from outside the requested start and end.

 ## SUBSCRIBE_UPDATE {#message-subscribe-update-req}